maxrossello/redmine_themes/README.md

 # Redmine Issue Readability Theme

+This theme supports high readability of the result list.
+A list of available Redmine themes can be found at the Redmine [theme list](http://www.redmine.org/projects/redmine/wiki/Theme_List).
+And you can find this theme on this [page](http://www.redmine.org/projects/redmine/wiki/Theme_List#Issue-Readability).

 ## Installing a theme

 1. First, copy the theme-directory into ../public/themes/.
 This would result in a directory-path to application.css like: